-UX, UI, interaction, illustrations, app design, e-mail and web design.
+UX, UI, interaction, illustrations, app and web design.

-Youse Trips is the telematics' application of Youse (the digital sales platform of Caixa Seguradora) that analyzes the drivers' behaviour and take this data to develop the first brazilian pay-how-you-drive pricing requirements in the automobile insurance.
+Youse Trips is the telematics' application of Youse (the digital sales platform of one of the biggest insurance company's in Brazil, Caixa Seguradora).
+It analyzes the drivers' behaviour and collects data to develop the first Brazilian pay-how-you-drive pricing requirements for auto insurance.

 The project started at the first semester of 2017 and, after a series of tests with real users, it was launched in advertising campaigns in early 2018.
-The initiative is the initial kick-off of an innovation that aims to bring, by means of gamified product that promotes good practices such as pay-as-you-drive or pay-how-you-drive to Brazil, so that drivers have insurance prices according to their behavior at the wheel.
-With just a month of TV campaign launch, Youse Trips already had more than 130,000 downloads, with 420,000 recorded races (March 2018).
+The initiative is the kick-off of an innovation that aims to bring, through a gamified product that promotes good practices to brazilians, insurance prices according to their behavior at the steering wheel.

 The responsible team at Youse was formed by 2 developers, 1 PM and 1 GP, plus me as UX/UI.
-The development of the platform is Amodo, a Croatian company owner of a whitelabel already used by other auto companies in the world.
-As a hybrid application, the interface and interaction proposed were unique to both systems, Android and iOS, and followed guides within the limitations of the whitelabel model.
+The development of the platform was made by Amodo, a Croatian company owner of a whitelabel already used by other auto companies in the world.

-To win the awards the user needs to win specific medals.
-It is necessary that he record the trips he makes before leaving with the car and drive normally.
+To get the rewards, the user needs to win specific medals.
+It is required they start recording the trips they make, before leaving with the car and driving normally.
 Features of the smartphone itself, such as GPS, accelerometer and gyroscope, collect the data for analysis.
-If along the way the Youse Trips does not detect any problems, the driver achieves the maximum score of 100 points.
-But if any risk behaviors are recorded, points are being discounted.
+If along the way, the Youse Trips does not detect any problems, the driver achieves the maximum score of 100 points.
+But if any risk behaviors are detected, points are discounted.
 At the end of the trip, or at any other time when a recording is not being made, it is possible to check the score of each trip already taken and also the average throughout the week, month and year.

-The driver receives a complete report, identifying the risk behaviors that were detected and where they occurred.
+The driver receives a complete report, identifying the risky behaviors detected and where they occurred.
 The data evaluated are velocity, acceleration, braking and curves.
-As the data is collected by the sensors of the smartphone itself, the device must be placed on its feet and properly secured.
-The amount of points that the driver loses for some "lack" also depends on the distance: the less kilometers traveled, the more points lost.
+As the data is collected by the sensors of the smartphone itself, the device must be placed on its feet and properly safe.
+The amount of points that the driver loses for their faults also depend on the distance: the less kilometers traveled, the more points lost.